The Daily Evergreen: History

 By 1995, when the Evergreen celebrated its centennial, all page layout was done on computers and sent to the press in Spokane.
 All photography was digital by 2002.
-The paper's first website launched on April 1, 1996.
-Story archives available online date back to 2001.
+The paper's first website launched on April 1, 1996; story archives available online date back to 2001.
+The newspaper gained national attention for an erroneous story published in 2002 for Filipino American History Month that included a joke translation from Spanish to English that was copied from a website.

 In 2007, a major redesign included changed folios and flag.
-In 2008, the pages were slimmed and space between content limited.
+In 2008, the pages were slimmed.
+The newspaper ceased printing daily editions in March 2020 due to the COVID-19 pandemic and switched to an online-only format.
+It resumed publishing late in 2020 with a weekly printing on Thursdays.

-Daily operation
+Operations

-Sections within the Evergreen include News, Sports, Opinion, Roots, and Mint, an entertainment section.
+Sections within the Evergreen include News, Sports, and Life.

 Position duties vary with each section, and the editor positions roll over each semester.
 Editors-in-chief are elected by the Student Media Board.
 The editor-elect then selects the remaining staff positions from a pool of applicants.

 Structure within university

 The Daily Evergreen is a product of WSU Office of Student Media, a department within the Division of Student Affairs.
-Formerly WSU Student Publications, The Office of Student Media also includes The Chinook Yearbook.
+Formerly WSU Student Publications, The Office of Student Media included The Chinook Yearbook until 2025, when publication ceased.

-The 17-member Student Media Board meets monthly to discuss operations and elects new student managers twice a year.
-The board includes the director as a permanent voting member, along with five other faculty/staff members.
-The faculty and staff members come from specified areas of the university and include a representative from the Murrow College of Communication.
-Student members are the editor-in-chief, advertising manager, creative manager, Chinook editor, a student-at-large chosen by the editor-in-chief, and four students nominated by the ASWSU president.
+The Student Media Board meets monthly to discuss operations and elects new student managers twice a year.
+The Board includes the director as a permanent voting member, along with two other faculty/staff members.
+The faculty and staff members come from specified areas of the university, and include a representative from the Murrow College of Communication.
+Student members are the editor-in-chief, section editors, and two students nominated by the ASWSU president.
 The board also includes two graduate students nominated by the GPSA president.

 The statement of policies governing The Office of Student Media specifies that "editors and managers shall be free to develop their own editorial policies regarding news coverage, or content without interference by the university or its administrators, faculty, staff or agencies."
 It is further specified that students bear the legal responsibility for what they produce, and university officials are prohibited from requiring prior review, imposing sanctions on the basis of content, and denying funding on the basis of content.

 Most of the Evergreen's funding comes from student fees, with the majority of those fees allocated by the Student Services and Activities Fees committee, which is made up of students and university employees to distribute money to student groups.
 The Evergreen also receives money from a $5 per student fee, which the students approved in 2018.
 Additionally, the Evergreen is funded by advertising sales and yearbook sales.